sharetribe/flex-docs/src/docs/howto-events/set-up-and-use-zapier/index.md

 2. Choose your preferred method of signing up and follow the steps until you reach your Zapier Dashboard.

-### 2. Create a new application with credentials in Flex console
+### 2. Create a new application with credentials in Sharetribe console

 1. Go to
    [Console > Build > Applications](https://flex-console.sharetribe.com/applications).